Whassup/blog/README.md

 - [ ] Add about me page
 - [ ] Add contact page
-- [ ] Add TOC links for headings in articles

 # Getting Started with Create React App